 Instructions

-1. In blender, puree the kimchi with the tomato juice, Sriracha, Wasabi, Worcestershire, vinegar and sesame oil.
+1. In a blender, puree the kimchi with the tomato juice, Sriracha, Wasabi, Worcestershire, vinegar, and sesame oil.

-2. Strain mixture fine mesh strainer into container get as much juice as possible; you should have about 3 cups of “Kimchi Mary” Mix.
+2. Strain mixture in fine mesh strainer into a pitcher; keep working until you have about 3 cups of “Kimchi Mary” Mix.

-4. Chill thoroughly, then season with salt and pepper and add vodka.
+4. Chill thoroughly, then season with salt and pepper and add chilled vodka.